tonyrud/TypeScript-Node-Server/README.md

-## Node Server
+# Node Server

 Typescript, Docker, tslint, pub/sub event emitters, Postgres, TypeORM, cluster module in production

 ## Running in docker

-First time setup, or if there's a change to node packages:
+First time setup, or if any node packages are added:

-`make init`
+`make`

 Run application in docker: